 Naturally, I have invested this money into the stock market in order to compound it over time.
 Last week, I bought 461 shares in mobile phone provider Vodafone to bring my total holding in the company to 528.
 The total spend on the entire purchase was in the region of £1150 – the amount I saved by not upgrading my phone over the past 3 years.

 The best thing about this transaction is that after all the years I have been paying Vodafone for various mobile phone contracts, Vodafone will now start to pay me £60.46 every year.
 Yes, that’s right, the tables have turned!
 Vodafone currently pays an annual dividend of 11.45p a year and with 521 shares to my name, £60.46 will hit my account without me having to lift a finger.
 The best part is that Vodafone has consistently increased its dividend over the past 18 years.
 The recent trend has seen the dividends increase by 2% so going by this, I expect to receive £61.66 in 2018, £63 in 2019 and £64.1 in 2020.
 This is certainly a sweet deal for simply delaying gratification; delaying a new mobile phone purchase which I don’t really need.

 The point of the above illustration is to show you how our choices today can impact our financial future.
 It would have been easy for me to just sit and moan saying that I do not earn enough money and life is not fair.
 But I realised that instead of spending money on products I don’t really need, I am better off buying ownership stakes in the company’s the make these products.
-This way, I get to benefit and profit from peoples status anxiety.
+So, this started my journey of looking into different share trading platforms south africa and seeing which platform is the best for me to buy shares on.
+This way, I get to benefit and profit from people’s status anxiety.